DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 to go to the right directory.

-The file `ITS3.ini` contains the mapping of planes (their number/physical ID wrt incoming beam) to DAQ serial number and more, what is needed for the data acquisition.
+The file `ITS3.ini` contains the mapping of planes (their number/physical ID wrt the  incoming beam) to DAQ serial number and more, what is needed for the data acquisition.
-This file can be changed by `vim ITS3.ini` if you want to use new config files (other arameters for VCASN and ITHR for example).
+This file can be changed with any editor if you want to use new config files (other parameters for VCASN and ITHR for example).
 The config files are also located here.
 They are produced by Bogdan.
 Take a look at them!
 At line 6 of `ITS3.ini`, you can specify what configs to use `configs= ITS3-XYZ.conf`.
 Everything else should not be changed without consultation.

 If everything is set it is left to start the data taking!